Have you ever said, “We should do this,” …and then you don’t? That is a lack of intentionality.

 With either methodology, intentionality remains important.
 In large projects, you cannot leave things to chance.
 Hope is not the strategy you want to rely on when you are tasked with delivering results.

 Regardless, you will want to understand that you cannot control everything.
 The world will throw hurdles at you.
 You’ll need to regularly rebalance the workload.
 When that time comes, you’ll be better off with intentionality – even with respect to the unexpected.
+Consider using the Eisenhower Quadrants of Productivity.
 You can choose to do things on purpose or let it up to chance.
 The cost in time and money can be expensive if you simply take it as it comes.